kcp-dev/contrib/20250401-kubecon-london/workshop/01-deploy-kcp/README.md

 01-deploy-kcp/99-highfive.sh
 ```

-If there were no errors, you may continue with the next exercise.
+If there were no errors, you may continue with [the next exercise 🔥](/contrib/learning/20250401-kubecon-london/workshop/02-explore-workspaces/)!

 ### Cheat-sheet